bootstrap-vue/bootstrap-vue/src/directives/hover/README.md

 ## Accessibility concerns

-Hover state should not be used to convey special meaning, as screen reader users and keyboard only users typically connot typically trigger hover state on elements.
+Hover state should not be used to convey special meaning, as screen reader users and keyboard only users typically ac not typically trigger hover state on elements.